Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 Professional development

-Once you're qualified, you can register with RCVS as a registered veterinary nurse (RVN).
-CPD is an essential part of ongoing RCVS registration, and you'll be required to complete 15 hours of CPD per calendar year.
+Once you're qualified and meet the RCVS registration requirements, you can register with RCVS as a registered veterinary nurse (RVN).
+CPD is an essential part of ongoing RCVS registration - you'll be required to complete 15 hours of CPD per calendar year.

-CPD activities can include attending training courses, webinars, seminars or conferences, taking part in mentoring or reflective learning in your practice, or carrying out research or critical reading of professional journals.
+CPD activities can include attending training courses, seminars and lectures, being mentored in your practice or carrying out research or critical reading of relevant journals.
 Find out more at RCVS Continuing Professional Development.

-Membership of the British Veterinary Nursing Association (BVNA) gives you access to CPD opportunities, professional events, a monthly journal and networking and advice through their member helpline.
+Membership with the British Veterinary Nursing Association (BVNA) will provide you with access to CPD, seminars, events, a monthly professional journal and an advisory helpline.

 Career prospects